Welcome to today's edition of the Rush 24-7 podcast.

 We are going to take care of our veterans.

-We're gonna be strong.
+We're going to be strong.

-I'm gonna rebuild a military.
+I'm going to rebuild the military.

-I'm gonna make it happen.
+I'm going to make it happen.

 I'm a great guy.